wujie3375/wujie3375.github.io/about.md

 - **Photography**
   capturing the trails of the stars and recording beauty from a different angle 📷
 - **Aircraft**
-  there's a strange joy in watching giant machines fly in the sky ✈️
+  there's a strange joy in watching giant machines stay in the sky ✈️
 - **Anime**
   experiencing emotions and stories that hit differently, in the best way 🎬